KatieHill-Fr-Gr/wordle/README.md

 #### 3) Invalid Guesses

-Finally, I had to implement a few safeguards to prevent the player from typing:
+Finally, I had to implement a few safeguards to prevent the player from typing at certain times:

 - **Before the game had initialised** (and the word to guess had been set)
 - **In rows that had already been submitted** (to prevent the player from deleting their previous guess)